Lalit Sen

 Lalit Sen (21 April 1932 - 18 October 1985) was an Indian politician from Himachal Pradesh.
 He was elected to the Lok Sabha, the lower house of the Parliament of India, from the Mandi constituency, as a member of the Indian National Congress.

 He was a student of Bishop Cotton School, Shimla and did his degree from St. Stephen's College, Delhi.

-Lalit Sen was the 51st titular Raja of the erstwhile princely state of Suket.
-His father was Raja Lakshman Sen Bahadur, the last ruling king of Suket.
-After his death, he was nominally succeeded to the throne of Suket by his son Hari Sen.
+His father was Raja Lakshman Sen Bahadur, the last ruling king of the erstwhile princely state of Suket.
+Upon his father's death, Lalit Sen became the 51st titular Raja of Suket.
+After Lalit Sen's death his son Hari Sen, an academic historian by profession, nominally succeeded him to the throne of Suket.